DanielTockan/Crypto-Tracker/README.md

 As can be seen within the mapping fucntion above, a link was added to each row directing the user to a page for that individual coin.

-#### Home page
+#### Home page - automated carousel

-Initially (as part of the MVP) the homepage was a condensed version of the coin tracker page (see below), displaying the top 5 coins.
+Initially (as part of the MVP) the homepage was a condensed version of the coin tracker page (see above), displaying the top 5 coins.
 However, as this was achieved early on in the project, I began to implement my stretch goal.

-This stuck with the theme of listing the 5 top coins, however, displaying them via an automated carousel.
+This kept with the theme of listing the 5 top coins, however, displaying them via an automated carousel.

 ![Carousel](./screenshots/carousel.png)

-A mapping function was used to render the coins name and symbol onto the page like so, as well with buttons navigating to the next coin in the array.
+A map function was used to render the coins name and symbol, along with buttons navigating to the next coin in the array.

 ```js
       {crypto && crypto.map((crypto, index) => {